-D2.9 All waste generated by the Processing Facility activities shall be disposed of in a manner that minimizes any hazard to facility personnel and to the environment in accordance with applicable laws and regulations.
+All waste generated by the Processing Facility activities shall be disposed of in a manner that minimizes any hazard to facility personnel and to the environment in accordance with applicable laws and regulations.

 Poor management of medical waste exposes personnel, waste holders, and the community to injuries, infections, and toxic effects.
 Hazardous waste generated by the Processing Facility's activities includes a broad range of materials, including used supplies, sharps, chemicals, radioactive material, viral vectors, genetically modified cells, and the cellular therapy products themselves.
 All medical waste shall be discarded in a safe manner according to written protocols for the disposal of biohazard waste (see D5.1) and in accordance with applicable governmental laws and regulations.
 Contaminated materials shall be placed in appropriate bags and containers marked with the international infectious substance symbol.
-Radioactive and chemical waste, that contains information that would constitute a breach of confidentiality if it became available to unauthorized persons, such as paper, CDs, disks etc. should be shredded or destroyed, or stored in a secured container before disposal (see D5.1).
+Radioactive and chemical waste must be discarded using methods approved by appropriate governmental agencies.
+General waste, that contains information that would constitute a breach of confidentiality if it became available to unauthorized persons, such as paper, CDs, disks etc. should be shredded or destroyed, or stored in a secured container before disposal (see D5.1).